History of animation: Early Disney: Laugh-O-Grams, Julius, Alice, Oswald and Mickey

 Disney and Iwerks developed Mickey Mouse in 1928 to replace Oswald.
 A first film entitled Plane Crazy failed to impress a test audience and did not raise sufficient interest of potential distributors.
 After some live-action movies with synchronized sound had become successful, Disney put the new Mickey Mouse cartoon The Gallopin' Gaucho on hold to start work on a special sound production which would launch the series more convincingly.
 Much of the action in the resulting Steamboat Willie (November 1928) involves the making of sounds, for instance Mickey uses livestock aboard the boat as musical instruments.
 The film became a huge success and Mickey Mouse would soon become the most popular cartoon character in history.

 Bosko

 Bosko was created in 1927 by Hugh Harman and Rudolf Ising, specifically with talkies in mind.
-They were still working for Disney at the time, but they left in 1928 to work on the Oswald the Lucky Rabbit cartoons at Universal for about a year, and then they produced Bosko, the Talk-Ink Kid pilot in May 1929 to shop for a distributor.
-They signed with Leon Schlesinger Productions and started the Looney Tunes series for Warner Bros. in 1930.
+They were still working for Disney at the time, but they left in 1928 to work on the Oswald the Lucky Rabbit cartoons at Universal for about a year, and then they produced the Bosko, the Talk-Ink Kid pilot in May 1929 to shop for a distributor.
+They signed with Leon Schlesinger Productions and started the Looney Tunes series for Warner Bros.
+Pictures in 1930.
 Bosko was the star of 39 Warner Bros. cartoons before Harman and Ising took Bosko to MGM after leaving Warner Bros.
 After two MGM cartoons, the character received a dramatic make-over that was much less appreciated by audiences.
 Bosko's career ended in 1938.